Building a CD process using OpenShift Pipelines

 - go to Pipelines

-Now, in the Pipelines page:
+Now, on the Pipelines page:

 -